Building Egocentric Procedural AI Assistant: Methods, Benchmarks, and Challenges: Introduction

 $\bullet$ To provide objective evidence and highlight the development potential of this field, we conduct two supplementary experiments evaluating recent VQA models and AI assistants across four datasets.
 The comparative analysis reveals key limitations of current AI assistants.

 $\bullet$ Finally, we discuss significant challenges and propose directions for future research, emphasizing the essential contribution of these domains to AI assistant development.
-Our synthesis aims to inform and inspire future work in the field.
+Our synthesis aims to inspire future work in the field.

+The remainder of this paper is organized as follows.
+In Section 2, domains and techniques related to the construction of EgoProceAssist are presented.
+In Sections 3, 4, 5, and 6, we provide a comprehensive summary of the existing technical approaches, commonly used datasets, and evaluation metrics for the three core tasks and two enabling dimensions, respectively.
+For enhanced clarity, we also present comparative tables to highlight performance differences among the methods.
+Section 7 presents experimental investigations assessing the capability of existing models to understand procedural tasks across two distinct domains.
+Section 8 discusses the current challenges faced in the field and explores potential trends for future research and development.
+Finally, Section 9 offers a comprehensive summary of the findings and conclusions drawn from this work.